When Should Retirees Tap Their Home Equity?

 49 Pages Posted: 8 Sep 2020 Last revised: 30 Mar 2022

 This paper studies a household's optimal demand for a reverse mortgage.
-These contracts allow homeowners to tap their home equity to finance consumption needs.
 In stylized frameworks, we show that the decision to enter a reverse mortgage is mainly driven by the differential between the aggregate appreciation of the house price and the discount the homeowner has to accept to take out a reverse mortgage on the one hand and the funding costs of a household on the other hand.
-We also study a rich life-cycle model that can explain the low demand for reverse mortgages as observed in US data.
+We also study a rich life-cycle model.
 In this model, we analyze the optimal response of a household that is confronted with a health shock or financial disaster.
 If an agent suffers from an unexpected health shock, she reduces the risky portfolio share and is more likely to enter a reverse mortgage.
 On the other hand, if there is a large drop in the stock market, she keeps the risky portfolio share almost constant by buying additional shares of stock.
 Besides, the probability to take out a reverse mortgage is hardly affected unless her finanical wealth is small.

 Keywords: reverse mortgage, consumption-portfolio decisions, optimal stopping, bio-metric risks, financial disasters

 JEL Classification: D14, E21, G11, G21, J14, R21